OPS-E2E-PPE/VBA-Docs/api/Outlook.Results.ItemAdd.md

 ---
-title: Results.ItemAdd Event (Outlook)
+title: Results.ItemAdd event (Outlook)
 keywords: vbaol11.chm514
 f1_keywords:
 - vbaol11.chm514
-ms.prod: outlook
 api_name:
 - Outlook.Results.ItemAdd
 ms.assetid: b867fb25-9a66-1a80-4bf6-b1f4814a6d2e
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Results.ItemAdd Event (Outlook)
+# Results.ItemAdd event (Outlook)

 Occurs when one or more items are added to the specified collection.